pulkitaggarwl/deprecate-trial/README.md

 ```

   * [GITHUB_WORKSPACE](https://help.github.com/en/github/automating-your-workflow-with-github-actions/virtual-environments-for-github-hosted-runners) is the environment variable provided by GitHub which represents the root of your repository.

+### Outputs
+Every template output will be exported as output.

 ### Configure Azure credentials as GitHub Secret: